electron/electron/docs/tutorial/quick-start.md

 process because it has no access to the renderer's `document` context.
 They're in entirely different processes!

+> Note: If you need a more in-depth look at Electron processes, see the
+> [Process Model][] document.

 This is where attaching a **preload** script to your renderer comes in handy.
 A preload script runs before the renderer process is loaded, and has access to both renderer globals (e.g. `window` and `document`) and a Node.js environment.